Creating a new query hook

 Write the hook code: Implement your hook using React Query and TypeScript.
 If the query is to a Kraken endpoint, use one of Blueprint's custom query hooks to ensure consistency in authentication and error handling (e.g.,

-import { graphql } from '@core/gql-tada';
+import { graphql } from '@foundation/gql-tada';

 const sampleQuery = graphql(`